 Since 2005 I have spent countless hours researching the subject of digital picture frames.
 In this article, I will share with you five essential tips that will help you to distinguish between the great and the not so great ones.

-I remember a commercial in a Paris movie theater many years ago.
-It started with a grand scene from the epic drama film "The last emperor" by Bernardo Bertolucci.
+I remember a commercial in a Paris movie theater in the 80’ies.
+It started with a grand scene from the epic drama film “The last emperor” by Bernardo Bertolucci.
 The child emperor was walking around in the Forbidden City in Beijing.
 The camera angle was very wide, and the dramatic soundtrack made the screen even wider.

 Then, the screen started shrinking, the bass in the sound was reduced, and in the end, you would see the film playing on a small television in the middle of the big screen.
 The commercial was to demonstrate how much difference the screen size makes to the emotional experience of a movie.

 The same can be observed when you look at images.
 Images that you have taken yourself with your mobile phone, professional pictures taken by a photographer, or pieces of art straight from a museum.

 If you look at them in large, you will discover details, feel the emotion much more, and spend more time looking at and enjoying it.